This week’s episode is titled, “Patrick”

 The record of Christianity in Ireland prior to Patrick is sketchy.
 A bishop named Palladius was appointed by Pope Celestine to the island, but he didn’t stay long.
 He left the same year Patrick arrived.

 Patrick was born into an affluent & religious home.
 His father was a deacon; his grandfather a priest.
 The family was likely of the Romano-British nobility & owned minor lands along the shores of western Britain.
-Several modern locations claim to be Patrick’s ancestral home.
+Several locations claim to be Patrick’s ancestral home.
 At the age of 16, he was captured by Irish slavers who regularly raided Britain’s coast.
 He was taken back to Ireland & sold into captivity.

-More and more, the love of God and the fear of him grew in me, and my faith was increased and my spirit enlivened.
+More and more, the love of God and the fear of Him grew in me, and my faith was increased and my spirit enlivened.
 So much that I prayed up to a hundred times in the day, and almost as often at night.
 I even remained in the wood and on the mountain to pray.
 And—come hail, rain, or snow—I was up before dawn to pray, and I sensed no evil nor spiritual laziness within.

 His name was Victoricius, and he carried countless letters, one of which he handed over to me.
 I read aloud where it began: ‘The Voice of the Irish’.
 And as I began to read these words, I seemed to hear the voice of the same men who lived beside the forest of Foclut, which lies near the Western sea where the sun sets.
 They seemed to shout aloud to me as with one and the same voice: ‘Holy boy, we beg you, come back and walk once more among us.’
 I was utterly pierced to my heart’s core so that I could read no more.

-Realizing God was calling him back to Ireland, Patrick began to prepare.
+Realizing God was calling him back to the Green Isle, Patrick began to prepare.
 He understood the call to evangelize the Irish but didn’t think himself properly equipped to do so.
-He sought training in the form theological study & official ordination.
+He sought training in the form of theological study & official ordination.
 Since both his father & grandfather had followed this course it seemed proper for him as well.
 There’s some confusion at this point on where Patrick went to get his education.
 One biographer sends him to Rome while others say he went to northern Gaul to study under Bishop Germanus.

 How long Patrick spent in training is unknown but he was eventually ordained as a deacon.
 One notable event from this time that would later be important to his life was his confession of a youthful sin to a close friend.
 It was something Patrick had done about a year before the Irish raiders captured him.
-It troubled him ever after & moved him to confess to a friend there in Gaul.
-The friend told him he thought it not that important an issue to fret over & that it would not prohibit him from being used by God.
+It troubled him ever after and moved him to confess to a friend there in Gaul.
+The friend told him he thought it not that important an issue to fret over and that it would not prohibit him from being used by God.
 The friend even assured Patrick he would one day be made a bishop.
 Though the sin is left unspecified to us, it would later come back to haunt him.

 How Patrick evangelized Ireland is an important case study because it opens to us the mind of Christian missionaries during this period.
 It may also help us understand the troubling religious syncretism that infected the medieval church.

 The native Celtic religion of Ireland when Patrick returned was dominated by a pagan priesthood called the Druids.
 What we know of this Celtic religion is sketchy at best.
-Julius Caesar is one of our main sources from his encounters with them in his conquests of Gaul & Britain.
+Julius Caesar is one of our main sources from his encounters with them in his conquests of Gaul and Britain.
 The Romans loathed and at times feared the Druids.
 This was due to their near complete control over their people, a control enforced by abject terror.
 That terror may very well have been put in place by their being empowered by demonic spirits.
 Human sacrifice was a regular feature of the druidic system and they were attributed with the power to work the miraculous, often in cruel fashion.

 As I mentioned, there was some limited Christian presence on Ireland prior to Patrick’s arrival but the church had made little headway against the domination by the Druids.
-Patrick’s 6 year foray as a slave among the Irish prepared him to know what he faced in the way of religious opposition when he returned.
+Patrick’s 6 year foray as a slave prepared him to know what he faced in the way of religious opposition when he returned.
 His plan was to confront the Druid’s on their own turf.
 He understood the only way to make headway among the people was by freeing them from their fear of the Druids.
 To do that, he’d need to look to the power of God to trump any demonstrations of demonic power the Druids conjured up.

 This is where the stories of Patrick’s life become difficult to discern the truth of.
 His medieval biographers take this kernel of truth and spin elaborate yarns about his confrontations with the Druids.
 Most of those stories are probably fictional, while a few may be based on real events.
-The larger lesson for us to glean Patrick’s is method of evangelism.
+The larger lesson for us to glean is Patrick’s method of evangelism.

 Patrick and his contemporaries in no way approved of paganism or considered it an acceptable variant of the Gospel.
 They believed there were supernatural beings behind the idols & ideals of paganism; demons who kept people in spiritual bondage.
-They believed miracles & magic did occur.
-After all Pharaoh’s magicians used supernatural power.
+They believed miracles and magic did occur.
+After all, Pharaoh’s magicians used supernatural power.
 But à & here’s the key to Patrick’s methodology à the God of Moses was more powerful, & used His power to bring good while demonic power served only to promote ruin.

 While trusting himself to the protection of God, he also took practical measures to gain allies among the Irish by building amiable relationships with them.
 These allies kept him informed of the various plots against him.

 While Patrick does not himself record any specific confrontations with the druids, that’s the subject of many of his biographers.
 A turning point in Patrick’s mission came when an Irish chieftain named ‘Laoghaire’ came to faith.
 This chieftain had a group of powerful druids who advised him but who were unable to defeat Patrick in demonstrations of supernatural power.
-When a couple of those Druids fell ill, Laoghaire was convinced of the superiority of Patrick’s God & message & professed faith in Christ.
+When a couple of those Druids fell ill, Laoghaire was convinced of the superiority of Patrick’s God and message and professed faith in Christ.
 As was common to that culture, with his conversion, the people of His clan also came to faith.
 Their alliance with other clans opened the door for Patrick to bring the Gospel to them as well and soon the entire region had converted.

 This then was Patrick’s method of evangelism as he made his way across Ireland.
 He confronted the Druids head on, showing the superiority of God’s power, breaking their monopoly on the minds of the Irish first, then going after their hearts with the Grace of God in the Gospel of Christ.